opengeospatial/om-swg/iso_19156_issues/iso_19156_requirements.md

 Draft OGC O&M SWG proposal

 Terminology:
-* System Under Test: data model or information system declaring conformance with or being tested for conformance with a set of requirements
+* System Under Test: data model or information system declaring conformance with or being tested for conformance with the a set of requirements.

 ## X. Abstract Observation Schema